Smithfield (Qld)

 Employment conditions in Smithfield demonstrate exceptional strength compared to most Australian markets

-Conversely, agriculture, forestry & fishing employed only 1.1% of local workers, below Rest of Qld's 4.5%.
-Many residents commute elsewhere for work, indicated by the count of Census working population to local population.
-Between September 2024 and September 2025, Smithfield's labour force decreased by 1.2%, while employment decreased by 1.9%, causing unemployment to rise by 0.7 percentage points.
-In contrast, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-As of 25-Nov-25, state-level data showed Queensland's employment had contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Job and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is projected to expand by 6.6% and by 13.7% over ten years.
-Applying these projections to Smithfield's employment mix indicates local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+In contrast, agriculture, forestry & fishing employs just 1.1% of local workers, below Rest of Qld's 4.5%.
+Many residents commute elsewhere for work based on the count of Census working population to local population.
+During the year to September 2025, the labour force decreased by 1.3%, combined with employment decreasing by 2.0%, causing unemployment to rise by 0.7 percentage points.
+By comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Smithfield's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment